sguox002/leetcode/leetcode-all.md

 backtracking problem generally finds all sets required.
 It can also be used for counting. generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out.

+<<-1467	Probability of a Two Boxes Having The Same Number of Distinct Balls    		61.3%	Hard
+given 2n balls with k colors. two boxes, each box put n balls.
+Two boxes are consider different.
+The balls are shuffled uniformly. calculate the probability that the two boxes has the same number of distinct balls.
+This is a permutation problem.
+- before that we need to know the permutation with duplicates n!/(A1!*....*An!)
+- then we only need to count the number of permutation with equal distinct color, which can be obtained using backtracking.
+- backtracking is combination approach, after we get a valid combination we need to get the permutation
+- backtracking for length n array would be (A+1)^n.
+- use double for factorial.
+->>

 <<-1593	Split a String Into the Max Number of Unique Substrings    		46.7%	Medium
 backtracking using hashset.
 take from one char to the whole string and leave a subproblem.